ec-jrc/re3gistry/documentation/administrator-manual.md

 #### RSS release note

-To set up the RSS release note automatic generation, you need to copy the examle "release-note.xml" file (available in dist/app/re3gistry2/WEB-INF/classes) to the RSS path defined in the init.properties file (at the beginning of the installation).
+To set up the RSS release note automatic generation, you need to copy the example "release-note.xml" file (available in dist/app/re3gistry2/WEB-INF/classes) to the RSS path defined in the init.properties file (at the beginning of the installation).

 ## Installing the example service frontend